oneminch/Notes/React.md

 - Never define a component inside another component.
     - Every component should be defined at the top level in a file.

+### Hooks

+- Hooks must be called in the same order on every render.
+    - Calling them conditionally (inside loops, conditions, or nested functions) can lead to bugs because it disrupts the expected order of hook calls.
+    - Always invoke hooks at the top level of your function component.
+- Consider using the `useRef` hook instead of `useState` for values that do not affect the rendering of the component.
+- Properly managing dependencies in `useEffect` is crucial to prevent infinite loops or missed updates.
+- If an effect creates subscriptions, timers, or any other resources, return a cleanup function to prevent memory leaks.
+    - Failing to do so can lead to performance issues and unintended side effects when components unmount.
+- Never mutate state directly.
+    - Use `useState` or `useReducer` to update state in a functional manner.
+- Avoid overusing `useEffect`.

 ### Performance

 - `React.lazy()` can be used to defer loading a component until it has rendered.